arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

     start_server()
 ```

-The Server side script is set to wait for incoming connections on `127.0.0.1` (localhost) at port `65432`.
+The Server-side script is set to wait for incoming connections on `127.0.0.1` (localhost) at port `65432`.
 These two properties can be modified later at your preference.
 When a Client connects, the server waits for incoming data and simply sends back whatever it receives, behaving as an echo server.

 The script below will be used for __Client side (TCP/IP)__ operations: